hernantz/blog/content/django-ui-components.md

 ## Interactivity

-A low code library that is becoming very popular is HTMX, which by adding some attributes on you HTML templates lets you interact with the server and update portions of the page.
+A low code library that is becoming very popular is [HTMX][15], which by adding some attributes on you HTML templates lets you interact with the server and update portions of the page.